Animals for adoption - NewsBreak

 Pitt Friends

-Pitt Friends Pet of the Week is Ada, a medium-size, adult female terrier mix.
+Pitt Friends Pet of the Week is Mark, a young male Lab mix.

 Animals are spayed or neutered and microchipped, have updated shots and are on heartworm and flea prevention medications.